Dili: Demographics

 The primary local language is Tetum, which was promoted during Portuguese rule and has become an official language of the country.
-Speakers from the other languages of East Timor are present in the city, where the official language of Portuguese and the working languages of English and Indonesian are also spoken.
+Speakers from the other languages of Timor-Leste are present in the city, where the official language of Portuguese and the working languages of English and Indonesian are also spoken.
+A dialect of Malay-based creole called Dili Malay is spoken by perhaps 1,000 residents with ancestral links to Alor Island.
 Migration into the city has led to clustering of incoming migrants into areas with others of similar backgrounds.